E. Phillips Fox: Education

 Emanuel Phillips Fox was born on 12 March 1865 to the photographer Alexander Fox and Rosetta Phillips at 12 Victoria Parade in Fitzroy, Melbourne, into a family of lawyers whose firm, DLA Piper still exists.
 He studied art at the National Gallery of Victoria Art School in Melbourne from 1878 until 1886 under George Folingsby; his fellow students included John Longstaff, Frederick McCubbin, and David Davies, who like him, joined the bohemian Buonarotti Club, and Rupert Bunny.

-In 1886, he travelled to Paris and enrolled at the Académie Julian under William-Adolphe Bouguereau, where he gained first prize in his year for design, and École des Beaux-Arts (1887–1890), where his masters included Jean-Léon Gérôme, who with Bouguereau was among the most famous artists of the time.
-While at the Beaux Arts, he was awarded a first prize for painting.
+In 1886, he travelled to Paris and enrolled at the Académie Julian under William-Adolphe Bouguereau, and École des Beaux-Arts (1887–1890), where his masters included Jean-Léon Gérôme, who with Bouguereau was among the most famous artists of the time.
+While at the Beaux Arts, he won a first prize.
 He was greatly influenced by the fashionable school of en plein air Impressionism.
 He exhibited at the Paris Salon in 1890, and returned to Melbourne the same year.